Search results for

 Edgar Cervantes / Android Authority

 If your iPhone isn’t charging when you plug it in, you’ve got a big problem.
-We’re not going to lie — while there are potentially easy fixes, it could be something as major and expensive as a faulty battery.
+We’re not going to lie; there are potentially easy fixes, but it could also be something as major and expensive as a faulty battery.
 Here’s a checklist of possibilities to work through if your iPhone refuses to juice up.

 QUICK ANSWER